awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_espressif.md

 In case you want to provide your own `sdkconfig.default`, you can set the CMake variable `IDF_SDKCONFIG_DEFAULTS`, from the commandline:

 ```
-cmake -S . -B build -DIDF_SDKCONFIG_DEFAULTS=<path_to_your_sdkconfig_defaults> -DCMAKE_TOOLCHAIN_FILE=amazon-freertos/tools/cmake/toolchains/xtensa-esp32.cmake -GNinja
+cmake -S . -B build -DIDF_SDKCONFIG_DEFAULTS=<path_to_your_sdkconfig_defaults> -DCMAKE_TOOLCHAIN_FILE=freertos/tools/cmake/toolchains/xtensa-esp32.cmake -GNinja
 ```

-If you don’t specify a location for your own `sdkconfig.default` file, Amazon FreeRTOS will use the default file located at `<amazon-freertos>/vendors/espressif/boards/esp32/aws_demos/sdkconfig.defaults`\.
+If you don’t specify a location for your own `sdkconfig.default` file, FreeRTOS will use the default file located at `<freertos>/vendors/espressif/boards/esp32/aws_demos/sdkconfig.defaults`\.

 ### Summary<a name="getting_started_espressif_cmake_project_summary"></a>